Are more firefighter resources needed for the developing downtown area?

 “We can look at the city as a whole,” said Chief Bevis.
 “Take in other data like traffic patterns or alarm history so they can start looking at that and say, ‘Hey wait, maybe a station over there should be moved two miles this way.”

-Chief Bevis said GPS will also be used to see what other station are answering calls outside of their call area.
+Chief Bevis said GPS will also be used to see what other stations are answering calls outside of their call area.

 But, those who represent the firefighters said it may be too little too late.